WICG/view-transitions/document-render-blocking.md

 The set of elements which need to block rendering for View Transition depends on which Document the user is coming from.
 A real world example is as follows.

 The user is navigating between Documents of a site which has a header.
-This header can be scrolled offscreen by the user, so its not guarenteed to be onscreen when a navigation is initiated.
+This header can be scrolled offscreen by the user, so it's not guaranteed to be onscreen when a navigation is initiated.
 The following cases are possible:

 - The header was onscreen on the old Document and will be onscreen on the new Document.
 The author wants a morph animation which needs the header to be parsed before first render.